WarGameBenchmarks/wargame-go/legend.md

 #### Games (g)

-The number of games counted so far.
+The number of war games counted so far.

 #### Speed (s)